5 things that private sector contractors can do to prepare for IR35

 Contractors can change contracts and working practices to make it more likely they will pass the test.
 If you plan to do this you need to review and make any changes now as you may not be able to make any changes with an agency come next April.
 Whatever changes you implement would need to be weighted towards passing the IR35 test.

 As with any changes made to contracts and agreements it is best to take legal advice to ensure the changes you plan to make are sound in the eyes of the law.
 It would be counter productive to make changes to pass the IR35 test only for you to contravene another law or regulation in the process.

 At Caunce O’Hara we offer many IR35 insurance options for contractors.
-Call 0333 321 1403 to book an IR35 contract review for only £60.00 when purchased with our Tax Enquiry & Legal Expenses insurance policy for only £75.00 or click to buy online in minutes!
+Call 0333 321 1403 to find out more or click to get an online quote in minutes!

 4 – Join an Umbrella Company

 A large proportion of freelancers working in the public sector who failed the test in 2017 joined an Umbrella Company.
-This will be a likely option for private sector contractors to opt for as well.
+This is a likely option that private sector contractors can opt for as well.

 5 – How to avoid IR35 stress… insure yourself.
 What are the IR35 options for contractors and freelancers?